How to Build a Travel Service Customers Will Love

 To make the big decision about whether you need a desktop, mobile, or progressive web app, you need to put yourself in the customer’s shoes and understand their habits.
 98% of travelers carry their smartphone with them throughout their journey.
 In 2016, The Economist coined the term “Phono Sapien”, ironically assuming that the person with a phone is the apex of human evolution.
 Jokes aside, their phone is the thing people look at on average 80 times per day, and it’s fair to say that mobile is now an irreplaceable part of any travel experience.

-Mobile apps built with React Native or specifically for every platform are designed from scratch and are exclusively for mobile use.
+Mobile apps built with React Native and Django or specifically for every platform are designed from scratch and are exclusively for mobile use.
 For your customer, this means a more pleasant experience coupled with the ability to run some tasks offline.
 On the other hand, users may be leery when downloading apps online and quite light-heartedly delete any app they haven’t used for a while.
 In order to pin your app in user’s menu, you need to constantly roll out updated versions with new useful features.

 Before entering the mobile space with a native format, take a look at the chart below.
 It shows that the website experience is as important as mobile, so make sure your web app performs flawlessly.